Looking for cheap tipples? These are the best Amazon Prime Day alcohol deals

 Amazon Prime Day alcohol deals 2022: Best offers on whiskey, gin, vodka and more

-With big-name bottles like Absolut, Talisker and Glenlivet in the mix, now is the time to stock up
+With big-name bottles like Absolut, Kraken and Southern Comfort in the mix, now is the time to stock up

 Our senior ecommerce writer Eva Waite-Taylor shares IndyBest’s top tips for Amazon Prime Day